john-best/quote-discord/README.md

 ## Running
 `python3 bot.py` after you've added the `DISCORD_TOKEN` to the bot file.
 You can create a bot here (https://discord.com/developers/applications).

-## TODO
-Not sure if embeds are cool for IRC quotes, maybe should just convert back to the old style of `Quote: quote here...`.
-It's a small change in any case.